Q: “I just got hit in the eye! Do I need to see the eye doctor?”

 Pain

-An obvious trigger that calls for an appointment with an eye care provider is the presence of pain.
-After getting hit in the eye, patients can often suffer a corneal abrasion.
-This feels like a sharp pain in the eye and can be accompanied by watering, light sensitivity and/or difficulty keeping the eye open.
-When this is the case, your eye doctor may prescribe antibiotics in order to prevent a corneal infection.
-A ‘band-aid’ contact lens and eye drops can also make the eye more comfortable and reduce pain.
+Pain is a clear sign that you should seek medical attention.
+After getting hit in the eye, you may experience a corneal abrasion, which feels like a sharp pain and can be accompanied by watering, light sensitivity and/or difficulty keeping the eye open.
+If this happens, your eye doctor may prescribe antibiotics to prevent a corneal infection.
+A “Band-Aid” contact lens and eye drops can also make the eye more comfortable and reduce pain.
 Fortunately, if proper treatment is sought, a corneal abrasion can heal in just a few days.

-Another common occurrence following a hit to the eye is what is called a subconjunctival hemorrhage (a broken blood vessel in the eye).
+A subconjunctival hemorrhage (a broken blood vessel in the eye) is a common result of getting hit in the eye.
 This looks like a bright red spot of blood on the white part of the eye.
-A subconjunctival hemorrhage alone is typically not a serious issue, but it can be indicative of bleeding in other parts of the eye that can be more damaging.
+While a subconjunctival hemorrhage alone is typically not a serious issue, it can be an indicator of bleeding in other parts of the eye that can be more damaging.
 Any time an injury results in bleeding in the eye, it is important to see your eye doctor.

 Retinal Detachment

-The last and most potentially serious complication that can occur after getting hit in the eye is the development of a retinal detachment.
-This occurs when the retina separates from the underlying vascular system in the eye, which causes vision to decrease.
-In untreated, this can result in permanent loss of vision.
+The most severe outcome that can occur when you get hit in the eye is the development of a retinal detachment.
+This happens when the retina detaches from the eye's underlying vascular system, leading to decreased vision.
+If left untreated, it can result in permanent vision loss.

 Signs of a retinal detachment include:

-• Flashes of light.
-(These flashes resemble lightning bolts or camera flashes)
+• Flashes of light (Similar to lightning bolts or camera flashes)

-• Black spots showing up in your vision
+• Black spots or squiggly lines in your vision